o3de/sig-docs-community/meetings/notes/sig-meeting-20240703.md

 ### Action items

+- Roddie
-- Roddie to double-check Shauna's reviewer perms, then other maintainer perms to prune maintainers
+    - double-check Shauna's reviewer perms, then other maintainer perms to prune maintainers
+    - notify sig-docs-community list and discord about process change so everyone with merge to main perms knows what's going on
+- Jan
-- Jan to update parity PR
+    - update parity PR
+- Shauna
-- Shauna to start reviewing and triaging PRs/Issues, take point reviewing Jan's PR when ready
+    -  start reviewing and triaging PRs/Issues
+    -  take point reviewing Jan's PR when ready